 We geek out on studies like this!

-They injected a cytokine (immune responder) and the net result was anxiety created by messing up the endocannabinoid system.
+They injected a cytokine (inflammatory immune responder) and the net result was anxiety created by messing up the endocannabinoid system.

 In general, our goal is to balance or calm down this inflammation response as it pertains to anxiety.